watml/fast-wasserstein-adversarial/README.md

 bash bash/test_projected_gradient.sh   # PGD with dual projection bash bash/test_frank_wolfe.sh          # Frank-Wolfe with dual LMO
 ```
 The folder `./checkpoints` stores all pretrained models.
-The names of the checkpoints indicate their training method.
+The names of the checkpoints indicate their training methods.
 For examples, `mnist_vanilla.pth` and `mnist_adv_training.pth` are pretrained  models directly taken from Wong et al., 2019. `mnist_adv_training_attack-frank_eps-0.3.pth` is a model adversarially trained by Frank-Wolfe using epsilon=0.3.

 Checkout the following bash script for adversarial training using Frank-Wolfe:
 ```